James Peake

-James Benjamin Peake (born June 18, 1944) was the sixth United States Secretary of Veterans Affairs, serving from 2007 to 2009.
-In 2004, he retired from a 38-year United States Army career.
-He also served as the 40th Surgeon General of the United States Army.
+James Benjamin Peake (born June 18, 1944) is an American politician and former lieutenant general who served as the sixth secretary of veterans affairs from 2007 to 2009.
+In 2004, he retired from a 38-year United States Army career; having served as the 40th Surgeon General of the United States Army.

 Biography

 Early life

 Peake was born in St. Louis, Missouri to a military family.
 His father began as an enlisted man in the Army, and became an officer who spent most of his 30-year career in the Medical Corps.
 Peake's mother was an Army nurse, and his brother was a naval aviator.

 Military career

 At the age of 18, he set upon his own Army career when he was accepted to West Point.
 Peake received his Bachelor of Science degree from U.S. Military Academy at West Point in 1966 and was commissioned a second lieutenant in the U.S. Army Infantry.

 Following service in Vietnam with the 101st Airborne Division, where he was awarded the Silver Star, a Bronze Star with "V" device and the Purple Heart with oak leaf cluster, Peake entered medical school at Cornell University in New York.
 He was awarded a medical doctorate in 1972.
 He retired from the Army in 2004, as a lieutenant general.

 Peake served for four years as the United States Army Surgeon General.
 He also served as commander of several Army medical units.
 Previous key assignments include Commander, U.S. Army Medical Department Center and School and Installation Commander, Fort Sam Houston; Deputy Commander, U.S. Army Medical Command, Fort Sam Houston, Texas; Commanding General, Madigan Army Medical Center/Northwest Health Service Support Activity, Tacoma, Washington; Commanding General, 44th Medical Brigade/Corps Surgeon, XVIII Airborne Corps, Fort Bragg; Deputy Director, Professional Services/Chief, Consultant, Office of the Surgeon General, Falls Church, Virginia; Commander, 18th Medical Command and 121st Evacuation Hospital/Command Surgeon, Seoul, Korea; Deputy Commander for Clinical Services, Tripler Army Medical Center, Honolulu, Hawaii; Assistant Chief, Cardiothoracic Surgery, Brooke Army Medical Center, Fort Sam Houston, Texas; Staff General Surgeon/Chief, General Surgery Clinic, DeWitt Army Hospital, Fort Belvoir; and General Surgery Resident, Brooke Army Medical Center, Fort Sam Houston, Texas.

 Awards and decorations that Peake has received include the Distinguished Service Medal (with oak leaf cluster), Silver Star, Defense Superior Service Medal, Legion of Merit (with three oak leaf clusters), Bronze Star with "V" device (with one oak leaf cluster), Purple Heart (with oak leaf cluster), Meritorious Service Medal (with two oak leaf clusters), Air Medal, Joint Services Commendation Medal, Army Commendation Medal with "V" device (with one oak leaf cluster), Humanitarian Service Medal, the Armed Forces Expeditionary Medal, Combat Infantryman Badge, Combat Medical Badge, Navy Meritorious Unit Commendation, Joint Meritorious Unit Award (with one oak leaf cluster), Senior Parachutist Badge, Pathfinder Badge, Ranger Tab and Army Staff Identification Badge.

 After Vietnam, he attended Cornell University's Weill Cornell Medical College.
 He is also a graduate of the United States Army War College, in 1988.